 Q: Who is eligible to apply for the Skadden Fellowship?

-A: You are eligible to apply, if on that date, you are in the fall of your final year of law school (generally 3L year), an LL.M. program, a clerkship, or the final year of a graduate program in which you were enrolled concurrently with your law degree.
-Law students graduating in the winter or attending law school part-time should apply in their final year, which may be their 4th year.
-You may still apply during an LL.M. or a clerkship even if you worked between graduating from law school and starting the LL.M. or clerkship.
+A: You are eligible to apply if, at the time of application, you are in the fall of your final year of law school (generally 3L year), an LL.M. program or a clerkship, or have graduated from law school in the prior two years.
+You may still apply during an LL.M. program or a clerkship even if you worked between graduating from law school and starting the LL.M. or clerkship.

-A: No. But in connection with your employment with your host organization, you will be required to verify your identity and eligibility to work in the United States, as required by applicable law.
+A: No. However, in connection with your employment at your host organization, you will be required to verify your identity and eligibility to work in the United States, as required by applicable law.

 Q: Do I have to attend a U.S. law school to apply?